 An Informed Manufacturer Assessor will visit the site to both review practices at the site and take approximately 20 swabs from various critical control points for analysis.
 These swabs are tested at LGC for a wide range of prohibited substances using ISO/IEC 17025 accredited methods.
 Informed Manufacturer will provide a written report following the pre-certification site visit detailing the outcome of the visit and any associated actions and/or observations.

 Once Stages 1 and 2 are complete and any resulting actions have been closed out, the site will be accepted for certification with Informed Manufacturer.
 A certificate will be issued, after which time the new Member company may use the Informed Manufacturer logo in association with the certified site.
 The Member company will be provided with the ‘Informed Manufacturer Brand Standards’ which explains how the logo may be used and how best to market the new certification mark.
-The certified site will be listed on the Informed Manufacturer website, along with a link to the member company's website.
+The certified site will be listed on the Informed Manufacturer website with a profile of their facility and production capabilities.

-Approximately six months after the certification visit, a surveillance site visit will be performed which includes collection and testing of 10 swabs and a re-assessment of the site and manufacturing processes.
-Providing continued compliance is demonstrated, the Member company will then be subject to an on-site assessment every 12 months, including collection and testing of 20 swabs alongside the facility review.
-Paper-based re-assessments are performed every 6 months to coincide with each site visit and the intervening time between the annual site assessment visits.
+Approximately six months after certification, a surveillance site assessment will be performed which includes collection and testing of 10 swabs and a re-review of the site and manufacturing processes.
+Providing continued compliance is demonstrated, the Member company will then be subject to an assessment every 12 months, either remote or on-site, including collection and testing of 20 swabs alongside the facility review.
+Paper-based re-assessments are performed every six months.

-Approximately every two years, the certified site will be required to undertake a major re-assessment of the site and manufacturing processes via a Manufacturing Assessment Questionnaire.
-On-site visits and paper-based reviews involve a review of procedures being followed, as well as checks to ensure that any changes in procedure have been captured and assessed to verify that compliance with the Informed Manufacturer programme is maintained.
+Approximately every three years, the certified site will be required to undertake a major re-assessment of the site and manufacturing processes via a Manufacturing Assessment Questionnaire.
+Assessments involve a review of procedures being followed, as well as checks to ensure that any changes in procedures have been captured and analysed to verify that compliance with the Informed Manufacturer programme is maintained.